CDCgov/blockchain-collab/wonder-vanilla/dapp/README.md

 + Install Node.js and testrpc
 + Start testrpc from a terminal
 + Open in browser /build/index.html
-+ submit record string to smart contract for response
++ Submit record string to smart contract for response

 ### Dev
 + `npm install` for dependencies